-NEW A table of contents has now been included in the FAQ to assist and direct providers to applicable sections.
+A table of contents has now been included in the FAQ to assist and direct providers to applicable sections.

-The table of contents is still organized by General Guidance, Community Mental Health Service Programs, and Substance Abuse Prevention and Treatment.
+The table of contents is organized by General Guidance, Community Mental Health Service Programs, and Substance Abuse Prevention and Treatment.
 New questions are marked with NEW to highlight any recent additions.
+Updated answers are marked with UPDATED to highlight any changes to previous guidance.